 Therefore, viroids resemble a rod-like structure, where the dsRNA appears as a closed, folded and 3D structure.

 - Central conserved domain (CCR)

 - Variable domain (V)

 Replication of Viroids

-RNA-directed replication: It is one of the mechanisms, where the RNA polymerase synthesizes the RNA molecules directed by the RNA itself.
+Genome replication occurs in two possible ways, namely RNA and DNA directed replication.
+RNA-directed replication is one of the mechanisms, where the RNA polymerase synthesizes RNA molecules directed by the RNA itself.